-I served mine with steamed cauliflower, but you could just as easily serve these with string beans or broccoli and any grain you’d like to add.
+I served mine with steamed cauliflower, but you could just as easily serve these with string beans or broccoli and any whole grain you’d like to add.

 About the cut: When I buy my pork chops from the butcher, I ask him to cut the chops into “breakfast cuts or slices”.
 These are much thinner and cook faster as a result.
 And as the name insinuates, this cut is good for breakfast in lieu of bacon.

-Clean Eating Weeknight Balsamic Pork Chops
+Balsamic Pork Chops

-- 2 teaspoons olive oil
+- 2 tsp. olive oil

-- 6 cloves garlic, chopped fine
+- 6 medium garlic cloves (minced)

-- 1 tablespoon balsamic vinegar
+- 1 tbsp. balsamic vinegar

-- Salt and pepper to taste
+- salt and pepper (to taste)

 - Heat the oil and add the garlic first, then the pork chops.